Kissing the World Goodbye

 Clark’s research is thorough, and the poems are beautiful and evocative.
 It’s like two books in one: a book of poetry that encompasses America’s past through the vehicle of Johnny Appleseed.
 As he moves through the country sowing his seeds, the American landscape, too, evolves, warts and all.
 The lives of pioneers and settlers, the displacement of Native Americans, slavery, the Pony Express right up to the internet.
 It’s such an accomplishment.
 And the end notes are as entertaining as the poetry. lf history had been taught like this, I would have come to it much earlier.

-~Elizabeth Kerlikowske, author of Chain of Lakes, the chapbook Last Hula (winner of the 2013 Standing Rock Chapbook Competition), and Art Speaks, the newly released collaboration with artist Mary Hatch
+~Elizabeth Kerlikowske, author of Chain of Lakes, the chapbook Last Hula (winner of the 2013 Standing Rock Chapbook Competition), and Art Speaks, a collaboration with artist Mary Hatch

 Here’s an interview at The 3288 Review where Jennifer talks with John Winkelman about the process of researching John Chapman and writing the book.

-Buy Johnny Appleseed: The Slice and Times of John Chapman at these locations: Michigan News Agency, Kazoo Books, This is a bookstore/Bookbug, and Fort Wayne History Center.
+Johnny Appleseed: The Slice and Times of John Chapman can be purchased at: Michigan News Agency, Kazoo Books, This is a bookstore/Bookbug, Crane’s Pie Pantry, Restaurant, & Winery, and Fort Wayne History Center.
 Also available through Amazon and Barnes and Noble.

 Immigration & Justice For Our Neighbors